qwe2820435o2/SceneGuide/Design/Fcm Pushing Design/Fcm Pushing Design (2) - Send To A Device Group.md

 3. The original single-table offset becomes each sub-table has its own offset

 Advantages: There will be much less data in a single table, and the query efficiency will be higher
+Disadvantages: The implementation method is more complicated and needs further verification
 ```